mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-GCPConfiguration is the specific Google Cloud settings for network peering
+GCPConfiguration is the specific Google Cloud settings for network peering.

 <table>
     <thead>